derek2403/memest-cutest-platform/README.md

 **AI Agent Execution**
 Once you’ve configured a workflow, our AI agent (a little robot in the interface) “walks” between the relevant service blocks to illustrate how your automation runs.
 In the background, MCP triggers event listeners (for instance, on MetaMask) and processes each command (like sending an email, logging data to a spreadsheet, or initiating a token swap).

+**TEE Attestation Verification**
+Each time a step in the AI workflow is executed, a unique attestation hash is generated, providing cryptographic proof that the operation was securely performed inside the TEE.
+Users can easily view the verification hash for any executed step by simply clicking on it.
+To confirm the authenticity of the operation, users can copy the hash and paste it into the Phala Network attestation verifier.
+This straightforward verification process ensures that the action was carried out within the MCP inside the TEE, offering transparent security without sacrificing the user-friendly interface.

 ---

 ### Example Workflows